Applied-GeoSolutions/lidar2dems/README.md

-Installation of LiDAR tools on Ubuntu 14.04
+# Installation of LiDAR tools on Ubuntu 14.04

 Most of the open-source LiDAR tools available are not available as pre-built packages and must be compiled from source.
 Start in a working build directory (e.g., ~/build).
 The instructions for each package assume you start in this working directory.

-DEPENDENCIES
+# Dependencies
 These are dependencies that are used by many of the programs.
 Some will have unique dependencies which are specified in the actual package instructions below
     $ sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
     $ sudo apt-get install git cmake libboost-all-dev libgdal0-dev

-STANDARD CMAKE INSTRUCTIONS
+# Running CMake
 Many of the programs use cmake which works in a standard fashion across platforms.
 The best approach is to create an out-of-source build, meaning that a build directory is created somewhere other than the source directory
     $ cd "projdir"      # "projdir" is the project directory
     $ mkdir build